11 plus appeals

 This government publication sets out how school admission appeals are to be conducted.

-You can find a copy of both the Appeals Code and the Admissions Code here
+You can find a copy of the Appeals Code here.

 A5.
 How is a disability defined?